Engineer-Dude/NotionDatabaseStatusViewer/README.md

    builder.Services.Configure<AuthMessageSenderOptions>(builder.Configuration);
    ```
 9. Add the Azure Key Vault to Program.cs and update the Uri.
+    1. You will need to change the line below for adding the actual Url for the Azure Key Vault.
 ```
 SecretClientOptions options = new()
 {